Cyanilux/URP_ShaderGraphCustomLighting/README.md

   - `https://github.com/Cyanilux/URP_ShaderGraphCustomLighting.git`
 - Alternatively, download and put the folder in your Assets

+### Known Issues :
+- If using your own Sub Graphs, be aware that Shader Graph does not include keywords in nested Sub Graphs.
+So for some of my subgraphs, you may need to open them and copy the Boolean/Enum Keywords in the Blackboard to your subgraph (or every main graph where it's used)

 ### Includes Sub Graphs for :

 #### Main Light